glennhickey/teHmm/README.md

 This is essentially saying that we start training under the assumption that the ltrFinder and chaux tracks have 90% sensitivity and 99.9% specificity.
 It is important to note that the Baum-Welch algorithm is still free to change any of these probabilities in any direction.

+### Automatic Generation of Initial Distributions

+Constructing intitial transition and emission distributions by hand, as in the example above, is tedious and error-prone and, from my experience, not likely to result in a model that it inutitively meaningful after training.
+An alternative is to use one or more *initial annotation tracks as guides*.
+To this end, the `createStartingModel.py` script is provided.
+It takes as input a track (chaux, for example), and can automatically generate some simple initial distributions (`createStartingModel.py --help` for more info).

 ### Constructing a Gold Standard for Supervised Training

 The Gold Standard BED file for supervised training must satisfy the following constraints: